telerik/kendo-ui-builder/docs/components/percent-textbox.md

 ---
-title: PercentTextBox
+title: Percent Text Box
-page_title: PercentTextBox - Components - Kendo UI Builder
+page_title: Percent Text Box - Components - Kendo UI Builder
-description: "Use and implement the PercentTextBox when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the Percent Text Box when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: percenttextbox_kuib
 ---

-# PercentTextBox
+# Percent Text Box

-The PercentTextBox is part of the Editors components which the Builder supports.
+The Percent Text Box is part of the Editors components which the Builder supports.

 ## Usage